Denmark–Turkey relations: Roj TV affair

-Turkey claims the channel is a mouthpiece for the Kurdistan Workers Party, whom they regard as a terrorist organization, and have lobbied the Danish government to revoke Roj TV's broadcasting license.
+Turkey claims the channel is a mouthpiece for the Kurdistan Workers Party, who is recognized as a terrorist organizations by Turkey, The USA and the EU, and have lobbied the Danish government to revoke Roj TV's broadcasting license.
 A Turkish Foreign Ministry official stated: "We know for sure that Roj TV is part of the PKK, a terrorist organization...
 [The PKK] is listed as a terrorist organization by the EU.
 Denmark is a member of the EU, and we would expect that the broadcasting organization of a terrorist group would not be given a free pass."

 While the station's general manager, Manouchehr Tahsili Zonoozi, an Iranian Kurd, acknowledges that the station maintains contact with the PKK, he characterizes it as an independent Kurdish broadcaster, which is not under the control of the PKK.
 The Turkish authorities have repeatedly made formal complaints to the Danish Radio and Television Board regarding Roj TV, but to date none of the complaints has been upheld by the Board, who have ruled that the TV channel has not violated any rules over which the Board has regulatory power.